Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 * Currently it is unspecified what the "add"-type functions will do if an existing item is already found under the proposed new name.
 Do they warn before replacing?
 Is it an error and the user must delete the old one first?
 Should we provide a "replace"-type function, for which it is an error for the original *not* to exist?
 Or maybe the semantic should be "add-or-replace" silently.

 * Relatedly, it is unspecified what the "remove"-type functions will do if asked to remove an item that does not even exist.
 Should it fail, or should it just silently accept that it doesn't have to do anything?

-* Currently the above API does not mention glob references, and entirely elides them from the concept of the symbol table, going from names directly to subroutines and variables.
-It may become necessary to provide access to that layer as well.
-In deciding whether to provide that, it is inherent to ask the question of what is really being provided here - Are we providing an end-user useful API to allow code to perform the sorts of operations we'd *like to* expose, or are we providing an API that exactly maps to how the internals are actually implemented?

 ## Copyright